Miguel-202/PathMate/README.md

 *Submitted for ShellHacks 2023*

 ## Overview
 PathMate is designed to bridge the gap between aspiring professionals—or anyone looking to achieve a specific set of goals—and the realization of those goals.
-Through AI-powered roadmaps, PathMate provides a holistic development solution covering everything from legal paperwork to skills enhancement opportunities.
-This app is perfect for students, young professionals, and anyone looking to streamline their career path.
+"Where your dreams find a date in your calendar," PathMate employs AI-powered roadmaps to provide a comprehensive development solution.
+This app covers everything from legal paperwork to skills enhancement opportunities, making it ideal for students, young professionals, and anyone looking to streamline their career path.

+What sets PathMate apart is its intelligent calendar integration.
+The app not only crafts a tailored roadmap but also schedules events—smaller, actionable steps toward your goal—right into your calendar.
+With adjustable time durations and frequency recommendations, PathMate ensures that you stay on track to achieve any type of goal you set.

 ## Features
 - **AI-Powered Roadmaps**: Custom roadmaps generated using advanced Natural Language algorithms.